Chimney Cottage: Bed and Breakfast

-In 1986, Helen Ruth Avery established the first bed and breakfast accommodation at Chimney Cottage.
-Initially accommodation was provided in Blueberry Lodge (previously called The Studio) and once the Avery family completed the addition of new buildings in 1988, accommodation expanded to include The Loft.
+In 1986, Helen Avery established the first bed and breakfast accommodation at Chimney Cottage.
+Initially accommodation was provided in Blueberry Lodge (previously called The Studio) but once the Avery family completed the addition of new buildings in 1988, accommodation expanded to include The Loft.

-Blueberry Lodge (aka The Studio)
+Blueberry Lodge (previously, The Studio)

-Duncan Lumsden built in 1974 the original building on the Chimney Cottage property known as The Studio.
+In 1974 Duncan Lumsden built the original building on the Chimney Cottage property known as The Studio.
 The Studio was later renamed Blueberry Lodge.
 The building was originally built as an artists studio for both himself and his daughter Fiona Lumsden as well as other aspiring artists.
-Fiona Lumsden grew up at Chimney Cottage of Mt Wilson set amidst the splendid wilderness of the Blue Mountains.
+Fiona Lumsden grew up at Chimney Cottage of Mt Wilson set amidst the wilderness of the Blue Mountains.
 Whilst at Chimney Cottage Fiona learnt about the birds, animals and plants of the wilderness that surrounded her.
-Fiona Lumsden became an exceptional artist and has produced many private commissions and sold paintings Australia-wide and internationally.
+Fiona Lumsden became an artist and has produced many private commissions and sold paintings Australia-wide and internationally.
 Fiona's work has been in many group exhibitions, gallery displays and window art displays.
 Fiona Lumsden's work has also exhibited at the Australian Museum in 1987, and at Hunters Hill, Sydney in 1998.
 Her work was displayed in a major showing at the Blue Mountains Botanic Garden, Mt Tomah, entitled "Wollemi Wild Things", from December 2012 to January 2013.

 During the time Chimney Cottage was owned by the Avery family, in 1986 Helen Avery converted the rustic and basic concrete block building called The Studio at Chimney Cottage into a Bed and Breakfast accommodation business.

 The Loft

-Built by Ted Avery & Helen Avery in 1988.
+Built by Ted Avery and Helen Avery in 1988.
 The Loft is opposite Waterfall Reserve Mount Wilson.
-Originally, The Loft only consisted of the upstairs portion, whilst the downstairs portion was a 2-car garage.
+Originally, The Loft only consisted of the upstairs portion, whilst the downstairs portion was a two-car garage.